 The committee had its own private agenda in developing the new British drinking guidelines.
 And it didn’t want to be bothered by medical facts.
 That’s why the committee explicitly rejected any “call for evidence, preferring instead to rely on their own wisdom.
 Several new reports were commissioned, but all were co-authored by members of the committee.”7

-The committee systematically minimized the many health benefits of drinking in moderation.
+The committee systematically minimized the many health benefits of moderate drinking.
 At the same time, it systematically exaggerated the few health risks of doing so.

-The temperance-oriented committee was clever but dishonest.
-The best measure of health and longevity is all-cause mortality.
+The temperance oriented committee was clever but dishonest.
+The best measure of health and long life is all-cause mortality.
 That is, death from any and all causes.
 The question is simple.
 Other things being equal, how long do abstainers live?
 Light drinkers?
 Moderate drinkers?
 Heavy drinkers?

 The problem for the committee was simple.
 It’s that light and moderate drinkers tend to live longer than both abstainers and heavy drinkers.
-Research has demonstrated this for decades around the world.
+Research has shownthis for decades around the world.

 Their solution was also simple.
 Ignore all-cause death rates.
 Instead, focus on death from “chronic alcohol-related causes.”
 Of course, alcohol abstainers never die from such causes.
 But drinkers do.
 Problem solved.